Lakers fire title-winning coach Frank Vogel after 3 seasons

 AP Sports Writer

-Los Angeles finished 33-49 and missed the 10-team Western Conference playoffs this season.
-It was a humiliating underachievement for LeBron James, Anthony Davis, Russell Westbrook, Carmelo Anthony and a veteran-laden supporting cast widely expected to contend for another championship.
+Los Angeles wildly underachieved this season, finishing 33-49 and missing the 10-team Western Conference playoffs in a humiliating conclusion to a year that began with LeBron James, Anthony Davis, Russell Westbrook, Carmelo Anthony and a veteran-laden supporting cast widely expected to contend for another championship.

-Vogel was under contract through next season, but almost nothing has gone right over the past two seasons for the rosters assembled by general manager Rob Pelinka and coached by Vogel, who went 127-98 in his three seasons running the club.
+Vogel was fired exactly 18 months after he led the Lakers to the franchise’s 17th title in his first season in charge.
+Almost nothing has gone right in the ensuing two seasons for the rosters assembled by general manager Rob Pelinka and coached by Vogel, who went 127-98 in his three seasons running the club.
+He was under contract through next season.

-Pelinka declined to elaborate Monday on why he and owner Jeanie Buss felt Vogel needed to be fired.

-“Today is not going to be a day of finger-pointing and unwinding all the specific reasons,” Pelinka said.
-“We just felt organizationally, at the highest level, it was time for a new voice. … That’s not to say anything against the incredible accomplishments that Frank Vogel has had.
-He was a great coach here, and he’s going to go on to be a great coach somewhere else.”
+“Frank is a great coach and a good man,” Pelinka said in a statement.
+“We will forever be grateful to him for his work in guiding us to the 2019-20 NBA championship.
+This is an incredibly difficult decision to make, but one we feel is necessary at this point.”

 ESPN reported Vogel’s imminent firing immediately after the Lakers finished the season by beating Denver in overtime Sunday night.
 During an awkward postgame news conference, Vogel admitted he had not yet been told of the club’s decision before it was leaked to ESPN.

-Pelinka dismissed the public relations embarrassment of the leak for the Lakers, calling the report “speculative and unsourced.”

-But it was a tacky end to a tenure that began tremendously for Vogel, the former coach at Orlando and Indiana.
-The Lakers claimed a title in the Florida bubble in October 2020, but haven’t won another playoff round since.
+It was a dismal, embarrassing end to a tenure that began tremendously for Vogel, the former coach at Orlando and Indiana.
+The Lakers claimed a title in the Florida bubble in October 2020, but didn’t win another playoff round in the next two seasons.

-Pelinka doesn’t plan to replace Vogel immediately, and he said he hasn’t even assembled a list of potential candidates.
-The GM said it “would be great” to have a coach in place before the draft in June, but the Lakers’ search will be “thorough and methodical.”

 Los Angeles never resembled a championship team this season despite trading for Westbrook and signing Anthony to play alongside James and Davis.
 The Lakers stumbled along near .500 until Jan.
-7, when they entered a 10-30 nosedive exacerbated by the latest lengthy injury absence for Davis, who has missed more games than he has played in the past two seasons.
+7, when they entered a 10-30 nosedive exacerbated by Davis’ latest lengthy injury absence.

-“This was a disappointing Lakers season at every level,” Pelinka said.
-“In the face of disappointment, our fans expect more, and that’s in every facet.
-It starts in the front office led by me, and our ability to construct the right roster.
-It starts with the coaches holding players accountable and making sure there’s on-court execution.”

-Despite another impressive season from the 37-year-old James, the Lakers never jelled this season with a roster built around nine players over 30 and 11 players who weren’t with the team last season.
-Davis managed to play in only 40 of their 82 games, while Westbrook struggled to fit into the Lakers’ team concept during one of the worst seasons of his professional career.
+Despite another impressive season from the 37-year-old James, the Lakers never jelled this season with a roster including nine players over 30 and 11 players who weren’t with the team last season.
+Davis managed to play in only 40 of their 82 games, while Westbrook struggled mightily to fit into the Lakers’ team concept during one of the worst seasons of his professional career.

 After so much preseason ballyhoo around the teaming of James, Davis and Westbrook, the trio managed to play in only 21 games together — and went 11-10.
 The Lakers used 41 different starting lineups.

-“At the end of the day, the reason why we weren’t very good together is we weren’t on the damn floor together,” said James after the Lakers finished with the worst winning percentage of his 19 NBA seasons (.402).
+“At the end of the day, the reason why we weren’t very good together is we weren’t on the damn floor together,” James said.
 “You never got a chance to see what the ballclub could be.”

 Although Vogel remained publicly confident in his ability to fix the problems created by the injuries and two years of high-risk roster assembly, the coach never came up with any consistent solutions to Los Angeles’ woes.